 Can a detector tell which model produced the text?

-Why does humanization work, then?
+Why does humanization work?

 Try the free humanizer